Carnagion/dissertation/diss/diss.typ

 // NOTE: Title disabled since we want to use a custom title and passing in a heading as the title makes
 //       it too big and messes up the table of contents
 #bibliography("references.yml", title: none, style: "ieee")

+// TODO

+// sort by earliest de-icing time
+// then sort such that the ones with CTOTs jump in front of the others
+// in this second pass build up the deicing time
+// if you meet a CTOT airrcraft that when deiced in its current position would miss its CTOT then move it before
+// almost like a bubble sort

+// boxplot for runtimes

+// have separate subsections for de-icing strategies and CPLEX vs bnb